rocket-pool/docs.rocketpool.net/docs/guides/testnet/overview.md

   The amount of time remaining (in seconds) is approximately `this number * 13 seconds per block / 60 seconds`.

 ::: warning NOTE
-The RPL faucet charges a 0.5 goerli ETH fee to use it, in order to prevent people from abusing the system.
+The RPL faucet charges a 0.5 holesky ETH fee to use it, in order to prevent people from abusing the system.
 You'll need to have at least this amount in your node wallet already in order to use it!
 :::